mrsonne/hubit/examples/tanks/README.md

   consumes_results:
     # use outlet flow from previous tank (0)
     - name: Q_prev
-      path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[0@IDX_TANK].Q_out
+      path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[0@IDX_TANK].Q_next
 ```

-Describe what is going on and differences wrt component 1...
+The nodes `provides_results` and `consumes_input` look a lot like the equivalent nodes for tank 2 except that all index specifiers now refer to index 1 (`[1@IDX_TANK]`) instead of index 0.
+One other important difference is that the second tank consumes the result from the first tank.
 Notice that the path to the entrypoint function is the same for both tanks i.e it is the same code that does the actual calculation for each tank although the configuration differs.
 The third tank is quite similar to the second only all indices are bumped by one.
+The complete model definition can be seen in `examples/tanks/model1.yml` in the repository.

 SHOW EXAMPLE QUERY & RESPONSE HERE.
 MENTION THAT ALL THREE TANKS ARE EXECUTED.
 No explicit looping and bookkeeping only `Hubit` configuration.
 Allow developers of the tank model, which is quite simple here, to work isolated on the tank model and not the entire context in which it will be used.